cross-seed/cross-seed.org/docs/reference/tracker-impact.md

 Similar [search requests](#search-requests) are grouped together in a run and share the results if applicable.
-This prevents duplicate queries for searchees that differ only be release group, source, resolution, etc. These results are not cached long term as they can change over time.
+This prevents duplicate queries for searchees that differ only by release group, source, resolution, etc. These results are not cached long term as they can change over time.

 `cross-seed` also caches the [snatches](#snatches) it makes.
 This means on